Contact Us

 • We do NOT know that enrollments will be high enough to warrant tutors in all of the classes listed on the application.
 In other words, just because a course is listed as an option does not mean that a tutor will be assigned to it.

-• Students may not be a Tutor for courses in which they are currently enrolled.
+• Students may not be a Tutor for courses in which they are enrolled.

-• Tutors must complete DSC 95 (Tutor Apprenticeship in Data Science) with a grade of P concurrently with their first tutor position.
-We will approve first-time tutors to add DSC 95 after they have accepted their tutor assignment in the IA System.
+• First-time Tutors must complete DSC 95 (Tutor Apprenticeship in Data Science) with a grade of P concurrently with their first tutor position.
+Because DSC 95 is not offered in the summer, we will approve first-time tutors to add DSC 95 to their FALL enrollment after they have accepted a tutor assignment in the IA System.
 The goal of DSC 95 is to give you the skills and knowledge needed to be an effective and successful tutor.

 • We will assign you to tutor a course only if you already have a solid command of the material to be taught in the course.
 In other words, only request to tutor a class if you have taken the equivalent course or have comparable other experience.
 For information about our DSC courses, please see the Undergraduate Course website.